v3ronez/V3ronez/README.md

 I don't really know how u got here, but I will try to show a little bit about myself for you.

 My name is Henrique Veronez but on the internet I am better known as V3ronez or just "V3".
-I'm BackEnd dev jr and I tell bad jokes 🤡.
+I'm dev jr and I tell bad jokes 🤡.

 ## Detailed information